Innovations We Support

 Confidential

-SOLIDARITE DES JEUNES FILLES POUR L’EDUCATION ET L’INTEGRATION SOCIOPROFESSIONNELLE, SOJFEP Democratic Republic of the Congo
+SOLIDARITE DES JEUNES FILLES POUR L’EDUCATION ET L’INTEGRATION SOCIOPROFESSIONNELLE, SOJFEP

 Confidential innovation.